Introduction to Gold Prospecting in Arizona

 - Best season: Spring and fall

 Pro Tip: Look for areas where the creek bends sharply—these “elbows” often create natural gold traps on the inside curve.
+A compact folding shovel and small rake make it easier to strip off lighter overburden and get down to pay layers.

 14. San Domingo Wash, Wickenburg